heesungkim010/producer-consumer-router/README.md

 # producer-consumer-router

-With this router, "multi-thread producers" can send data to "multi-thread consumers" without mutual exclusion, synchronization problems.
+With this router,
+"single/multiple producers" can send data to "single/multiple consumers" without mutual exclusion, synchronization problems.

+Producers and consumers can be run by mulitiple threads.

 Only used for a single process.